nisaacson/pdf-extract/README.md

 After the library is installed you will need the following binaries accessible on your path to process pdfs.

-- pdftk
+- pdfseparate
-    - pdftk splits multi-page pdf into single pages.
+    - pdfseparate splits multi-page pdf into single pages.
 - pdftotext
     - pdftotext is used to extract text out of searchable pdf documents
 - ghostscript